russell-nick/Interactive-Cannon-Scene/README.md

 </p>
 -->

-Additional Pictures: (insert link later)
+Additional Pictures: (insert link later or upload folder to the repo)

 ### Videos
 The following are videos demonstrating the different lighting effects and the physics simulation.
 Unfortunately, it seems there is a black bar at the bottom of my recordings.